photoprism/photoprism-docs/docs/funding.md

 corporations like Google, Facebook, Microsoft or Intel.

 That's a good thing and we profit from it, but doesn't mean independent developers should not do this full-time or pay everything themselves without asking the community for support.
-In fact, crowdfunding is a pretty common way to cover development expenses if you look at [Indiegogo](https://www.indiegogo.com/) or [Kickstarter](https://www.kickstarter.com/).
+In fact, crowdfunding is a common way to cover development expenses and it's strange to criticize us for not delivering a complete product before we ask.

 In no way do we spurn other OSS projects like [OpenStreetMap](https://www.openstreetmap.org/), as a Twitter user suggested.
 We just state the fact that even a non-commercial app can't use their API